DraconicLogic/nc-news/README.md

 This front end project is an implementation of a reddit like website, where users can read,create and vote on articles.
 They can also make comments and vote on those as well.

+It is hosted at [https://frontendncnews.herokuapp.com/ncnews/](https://frontendncnews.herokuapp.com/ncnews/)

 The data for this project is served from the [Northcoders News API](https://github.com/DraconicLogic/BE2-northcoders-news)

-It is hosted at [https://frontendncnews.herokuapp.com/](https://frontendncnews.herokuapp.com/)

-use [https://frontendncnews.herokuapp.com/api](https://frontendncnews.herokuapp.com/api) to read documentation about the types of data that it served.
+use [https://draconiclogic-nc-news.herokuapp.com/api](https://draconiclogic-nc-news.herokuapp.com/) to read documentation about the  data served.

 ### Built With